skylight-hq/skylight.digital/_projects/ct_oec_website_redesign.md

   <p>
-    Feedback from users made it clear that the site was hard to use and frustrating for the audiences that need it the most &mdash; childcare providers, families, and even OEC staff.
+    Feedback from users made it clear that the site was hard to use and frustrating for the audiences that need it the most — childcare providers, families, and even OEC staff.
 Some of the most pressing issues included outdated forms, confusing language, and a desktop-only experience.
   </p>